levelten/contact-form-7-intelligence/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Automates Google Analytics tracking of Contact Form 7 forms.
+Automates Google Analytics tracking of Contact Form 7.

 == Description ==

-Intelligence is a framework for enabling websites to generate actionable, results oriented Google Analytics.
-This plugin enables you to easily trigger analytics goals and events for Contact Form 7 submissions.
-The Pro version also enables you to progressively build contact profiles of your site visitors based on form submissions and 3rd party data.
+Enables you to easily track all form submissions using Google Analytics goals.

+Core features include:
+* Create and manage Google Analytics goals directly in WordPress
+* Set a default goal that triggers on all Contact Form 7 submissions
+* Set different goals per form
+* Set goal values per form

+Integrates with the Intelligence API to automate Google Analytics goals in WordPress.
+Intelligence is a framework for enhanced Google Analytics.

 To learn more about Intelligence for WordPress visit [intelligencewp.com](https://intelligencewp.com)

 == Installation ==

 Install and activate the plugin using your preferred method of plugin installation.
-Once active, an "Intelligence" tab will display on your Edit Contact Form admin.
-You can use this tab to configure submission tracking and profile building.

-This plugin requires that the Intelligence plugin is installed and setup along with the Contact Form 7 plugin.
+Click the Setup plugin button in the notice at the top of the Plugins page or by going to the Intelligence link under Contact Form 7 settings.

+Follow the steps in the setup wizard.

+== Screen Shots ==

+1. Select a goal and goal value to track on different form submissions
+2. Easily add goals to your in Google Analytics
+3. Manage Google Analytics goals without leaving WordPress
+4. Automatically trigger goals on form submission
+5. Set a default goal to make sure no form submissions are missed

 == Changelog ==